Band spectrum singularities for Schr\"odinger operators: Introduction

 The investigation of Dirac cones in honeycomb structures \cite{feffer12} sparked a multitude of mathematical works beside band spectrum singularities: behavior of wavepackets \cite{feffer14}, tight-binding analysis \cite{FeffermanLeeWeinsteinTB}, emergence of edge states \cite{FeffermanLeeWeinstein,DrouotEdgestates,DrouotWeinstein}, propagation of edge states in Dirac systems \cite{BalBeckerDrouot1,BalBeckerDrouot2,DrouotDirac,BalDirac,HXZ}, computation of topological invariants \cite{DrouotBEChoney,Ammari2} and Dirac cones in other setups \cite{berk,Ammari1,WeiJunshanHai}.
 This showcases the importance of Dirac cones in mathematical physics.

-The three-dimensional analogue of Dirac cones are Weyl points.
+The three-dimensional analogue of Dirac cones are Weyl points (see Definition \ref{def:1}).
 We believe that they are the only stable type of spectral degeneracies in three dimensions -- see \cite{DrouotWeyl} for an analysis on discrete models.
-But to the best of our knowledge, one has yet to produce a Schr\"odinger operator with Weyl points.
+But to the best of our knowledge, one has yet to produce a continuum Schr\"odinger operator with Weyl points.
 We plan to use the current paper as a stepping stone.
 Since band spectrum singularities other than Weyl points are believed to be unstable, they should generically split to Weyl points under perturbations.
 So adding e.g. a parity-breaking term to the Schr\"odinger operators discussed in Theorem \ref{thm:2} should produce Weyl points.
 This belief is reinforced by a two-dimensional analysis of Chaban--Weinstein \cite{chaban}, who demonstrated that the quadratic degeneracies of Schrodinger operators invariant under square lattices become Dirac cones after adding an odd potential.
 Constructing Schr\"odinger operators with Weyl points has the potential to spark a number of mathematical investigations, such as wavepacket analysis \cite{feffer14}, study of surface states (the 3D analogues of edge states), and computation of topological invariants \cite{Monaco}.

-In \cite{FeffermanLeeWeinsteinTB}, the authors show that honeycomb Schr\"odinger operators converge, in an appropriate sense and in the tight binding limit, to the Wallace model.
-As an application, they obtain that the set of values of $z$ for which an additional band comes to perturb a Dirac cone is \textit{finite.} This complements the result of \cite{feffer12}, where they proved that this set is discrete.
-It would be enlightening to perform a similar tight-binding analysis in the case of the three cubic lattices mentioned above, with the analogue of the Wallace model given by the graph Laplacian.
+In \cite{FeffermanLeeWeinsteinTB}, the authors show that high-contrast (large $z$) honeycomb Schr\"odinger operators converge, in an appropriate sense, to their tight binding limit: the Wallace model.
+As an application, they obtain that the set of values of $z$ so that $H_z$ does not have a Dirac point, is at worst finite.
+It would be enlightening to perform a similar tight-binding analysis in the case of the three cubic lattices mentioned above, with a tight-binding limit given by the graph Laplacian.